openergy/opyplus/README.md

 # opyplus

-opyplus is a python package is a package that can be used to work with EnergyPlus in Python.
+opyplus is a package allowing to work with EnergyPlus in Python.

 More specifically, it allows to:
 * Parse, query and modify idf files efficiently, with a number of checks ensure that your idf file remains correct